-Men assume that it is women’s function to be penetrated.
-Men are made to penetrate.
-Women are made to be penetrated.
-If a man enjoys being the penetrator then a woman should enjoy being penetrated just as much.
+Men assume that it is women’s biological function to be penetrated.
+Men are intended to be penetrators.
+Women are intended to be penetrated.
+If a man enjoys penetrating woman then she should enjoy being penetrated just as much.
 Unfortunately, these conclusions do not follow.
 The carnivore preys on the herbivore because otherwise it will die of hunger.
 Even if it is the herbivore’s lot in life to be eaten by the carnivore, the victim does not actively seek out the situation.
-Women may want a family but they do not want to oblige men with intercourse nearly as often as men would like.
+Many women want a family but they do not typically oblige men with intercourse nearly as often as men would like.

 Male sex drive naturally causes men to focus on the female anatomy involved in intercourse.
-In the most basic terms, a man views a woman as an orifice to be penetrated and a place to deposit semen.
-So, to a man, it makes no sense for a woman to orgasm at any other time.
+In the most basic terms, a man views a woman’s vagina as an orifice to be penetrated and a place to deposit semen.
+To a man, it makes no sense for a woman to orgasm at any other time.
 What would be the point from a man’s perspective?
-The point is that female orgasm is for a woman’s pleasure.
-A woman can orgasm alone when she can focus on her own arousal rather than assisting a man with his need for release.
+The point of female orgasm is a woman’s sexual pleasure.
+A woman orgasms alone because she focuses on her own arousal rather than assisting with a man’s need for release.

 Vaginismus is a reproductive issue because intercourse leads to pregnancy.
 The sexual issue arises because of a man’s sex drive.
 This male need means a man feels rejected when a woman cannot provide him an opportunity for intercourse even if she has good reason.
 A man assumes that if a woman loves him that she will always be amenable to sex.
 So consent within a loving relationship has little meaning to men.
 Yet ironically men cannot be persuaded to engage in sex unless they are aroused and have an erection.

-Women accept intercourse because it involves little female engagement.
+Women accept intercourse because it involves them in very little erotic engagement.
 Men may be satisfied with being masturbated by a lover or receiving oral sex (fellatio).
 Women however are not typically motivated to offer these more explicit forms of genital stimulation.
 Ultimately men want the optimal sexual release through intercourse.
 This is the biological drive.

-Women feel guilty because they think it’s their fault that they cannot orgasm with a lover.
+Women feel guilty because they think it’s their fault that they don’t orgasm with a lover.
 They don’t realise that every woman is the same.
+Women are told that they should orgasm naturally through intercourse.
+This is like telling a blind man that he should be able to see.
+It doesn’t help him to be told what might be possible for other people.
 No one can explain why one woman can apparently experience what others cannot.
-Women are simply told that orgasm is natural.
-This is rather like telling a blind man that he should be able to see.
-It doesn’t help him to be told what might be possible for other people.
 Fantasies about female orgasm intimidate women into silence by implying inadequacy.

 Men assume that vaginal stimulation should cause female orgasm.
-So some women assume they orgasm during intercourse.
+So of course some women assume they orgasm during intercourse.
 Not knowing what orgasm feels like, they mistake sensual pleasures for orgasm.
 Sex information that promotes the many ways in which women are supposed to orgasm causes people to feel inadequate.
 These fantasies create demand for sex therapy because people want to be reassured that they conform to sexual norms.
-A key objective of sex research should be to provide explanations for men and women’s behaviours in the real-world.
-Yet there are no real women (only women employed to promote sex) who can talk about such experiences.
+A key objective of sex research should be to provide explanations for the behaviours of real men and women.
+Yet there are no real women (only those employed by the sex industry) who can talk explicitly about these supposed orgasms.
 This is probably the key failing of sex research today.